anishd-17/cmsc330spring24/Notes/rustNotes.md

     let y = nums[i]; //fails (panics) at run-time as i is out of bounds?
     ```

-- Iteratin
+- Iterating
-    - Rust provides a way to iterate over a collectio
+    - Rust provides a way to iterate over a collection
         - Including arrays
         ```rust
         let a = [10,20,30,40,50];